tiny-dnn/tiny-dnn/README.md

 [OpenCV](http://opencv.org/)

 ## Build
-tiny-cnn is header-ony, so *there's nothing to build*.
+tiny-dnn is header-ony, so *there's nothing to build*.
 If you want to execute sample program or unit tests, you need to install [cmake](https://cmake.org/) and type the following commands:

 ```
 cmake .